+Knowledge Requirements may be drawn from Business Knowledge Models to Decisions, and from Business Knowledge Models to other Business Knowledge Models.
+They represent the invocation of business knowledge when making a decision.
+They may also be interpreted as function calls: a DRD displaying only Decisions, Business Knowledge Models and Knowledge Requirements is equivalent to a function hierarchy showing the function calls involved in evaluating the Decisions.
+The Knowledge Requirements of a valid DRG form a directed acyclic graph.
 Knowledge Requirements may be drawn from invocable elements (Business Knowledge Models or Decision Services) to Decisions and from invocable elements to Business Knowledge Models.
 They represent the invocation of an invocable element when making a decision.
-If e is a decision or a BKM in some DRD, and e contains a knowledge requirement on some invocable element b, then the logic of e must contain an invocation expression of b, including expressions for each of b's parameters.
+If e is a decision or a BKM in some DRD, and e contains a knowledge requirement on some invocable to the the logic of e must contain an invocation expression of b, including expressions for each of b's parameters.